Linear Reduced Order Model Predictive Control: Conclusion

 \section{Conclusion}

-In this work a reduced order model predictive control (ROMPC) scheme is proposed for solving constrained optimal control problems for high-dimensional systems.
+In this work a reduced order model predictive control scheme is proposed for solving constrained optimal control problems for high-dimensional systems.
 This approach leverages reduced order models for computationally efficient controller design, and through the proposed synthesis and analysis techniques guarantees robust stability and constraint satisfaction for the controlled high-dimensional system.
-Potential applications of ROMPC that are of particular interest include systems whose models are derived from finite approximations to infinite dimensional systems, of which several simulation based examples are provided.
+Applications of particular interest include systems whose models are derived from finite approximations to infinite-dimensional systems, of which several examples are provided.

 {\em Future Work:} There are several additional considerations of both theoretical and practical significance related to this work.
 First, an analysis on the sub-optimality of the ROMPC scheme would be of theoretical importance.
 Second, additional techniques for synthesizing the feedback controller gains could be considered.
 Third, extensions to high-dimensional nonlinear or parametric systems would be of significant interest.
+Additional theoretically important topics include the study of when and how model order reduction algorithms can preserve controllability and observability properties, and the extension to dynamics models